-appraiser.
+The fair value of Service Options and Market Options were determined using the binomial option valuation model and Monte Carlo simulation model, respectively, with the assistance from an independent third-party appraiser.
 The option valuation models required the input of highly subjective assumptions, including the expected share price volatility and the suboptimal early exercise factor.
 For expected volatilities, the Company has made reference to historical volatilities of several comparable companies.
 The suboptimal early exercise factor was estimated based on the Company's expectation of exercise behavior of the grantees.
 The risk-free rate for the period within the contractual life of the Options is based on the market yield of U.S. Treasury Bonds in effect at the time of grant.
-The estimated fair values of the ordinary shares, at the modification date was determined with the assistance of an independent third-party appraiser.
+The estimated fair value of the ordinary shares, was determined with the assistance of an independent third-party appraiser.
+Subsequent to the IPO, fair value of the ordinary shares is the price of the Company's publicly traded shares.
 The Company's management is ultimately responsible for the determination of the estimated fair value of its ordinary shares.

-The assumptions used to estimate the fair value of the Options granted are as follows:
+The assumptions used to estimate the fair value of 2016 Equity Incentive Plan granted are as follows:

-2016

-Risk-free interest rate 1.92%-2.23%

-Expected volatility range 48.1%-50.7%

-Suboptimal exercise factor 2.8

-Fair value per ordinary share as at valuation date US\$3.10-\$3.26
+For the years ende For the years ended December 31, 2016 2017 Risk-free interest rate 1.92%-2.23% 2.39%-2.93% Expected volatility range 48.1%-50.7% 47.5%-49.3% Suboptimal exercise factor 2.8 2.8 Fair value per ordinary share as at valuation date US\$3.10-\$3.26 US\$7.07